giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 #### Upgrading workload clusters

-To upgrade a workload cluster, you need to change the `release.version` field in the user config file.
+To upgrade a workload cluster, you need to change the `release.version` field in the `cluster-user-config` file.
 After that, you commit and push the changes to the repository.
 The `Flux` controller will detect the changes and the cluster will be upgraded to the new version.
 The release version can be found by running `kubectl get releases` in the management cluster.
-You only need to set the semver version in the `release.version` field.
+You only need to set the version in the `release.version` field.

 Example: